SuperGeekery: A blog probably of interest only to nerds by John F Morton.

 {% endif %}

-The search results fragment loops through the search results and displays them in a list.
+The search results section loops through the search results and displays them in a list.

 <div id="searchResults">